 - Review data using appropriate data analytics to make recommendations on agency actions or decisions

 - Conduct research or investigations on technical topics to support agency actions or decisions

 - Contribute to the preparation of technical and scientific documents related to litigation

-Anticipated Appointment Start Date: October 1, 2019 or earlier
+Anticipated Appointment Start Date: Spring 2020